1. attending a conference or seminar (possibly as a participant).

 When Procurement Rules Apply

-For group travel where a trip is packaged by a travel agent or equivalent to include any mix of airfare, hotel, ground transportation, etc…, or for contracted transportation such as a charter bus, State and University Procurement rules must be followed and bids/prices must be obtained.
+For group travel where a trip is packaged (i.e. hotel and airfare, etc…) by a travel agent or equivalent (e.g. Orbtiz, Travelocity, other online “travel agents”, etc…), or for contracted transportation such as a charter bus, State and University Procurement rules must be followed and bids/prices must be obtained.
 A purchase order must be issued PRIOR to the travel in order to prevent the purchase from being an unauthorized procurement.
 For dollar limits and number of bids required, refer to Procurement Services Policies and Procedures Contact Procurement Services for further assistance.